Cognigy/Documentation/docs/en/docs/ai/tools/real-time-translation.md

   <figcaption>Live Agent (English) conversation with a user (German) in real-time translation</figcaption>
 </figure>

-With a click on "**Resolve**," the Live Agent can close the conversation and the user is back to the Virtual Agent conversation as it was before.
+With a click on **Resolve**," the Live Agent can close the conversation and the user is back to the Virtual Agent conversation as it was before.